Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-3-input.md

     }
     ```

     The way the gradient algorithm works is by calculating each X,Y of an area, and providing a color that maps to it.
 What you do with that information is up to you.
 In this example we colored the background of each cell based on what the algorithm gave us.
-The amount of colors in the gradient and the amount of steps must match for the gradient to work.
+The number of colors in the gradient and the number of steps must match for the gradient to work.
 The following diagram may help understand how this is put together, but it's not really important at this point:

     The `FontSize` used helps stretch the gradient evenly over the surface.
 The default font used by SadConsole has a 2:1 ratio in width to height.
 The following image illustrates how the gradient is laid out, it uses a smaller window for the purpose of the illustration: